 Or was it?
 I now had to figure out what our capital costs were.
 A little bit of exposure to the accounting system by this time had shown that our records were still hand written on file cards (this was 1984).
-Moreover, on these cards no adjustment was made for changing dollar values over time, so an expenditure of \$500 in 1984 was considered to represent the same amount of acquisitions as it would have in 1964 or 1944, regardless of the changing dollar values.
+Moreover, on these cards, an expenditure of \$500 in 1984 was considered to represent the same amount of acquisitions as it would have in 1964 or 1944, regardless of the changing dollar values.
 No distinction was made between capital acquisitions that replaced something that had worn out or failed, and those that expanded the stock.
 When an asset failed and was withdrawn from service, its value was not removed from these financial records.

-All of this made the financial records extremely suspect and I was reluctant to use them, or even to approach the Finance Section for assistance, for I imagined that if I did I would be taken by the hand down into the basement and shown decades of dusty file cards with the instruction (along with a wry grin) to 'help myself'.
-Later, I realised that these records only covered what the department had spent out of its own funds, and did not include the very large Federal grants that were made in the early years, or the also large developer-funded assets we acquired as our suburbs expanded in the later years.
-No, I needed to find another way.
+This made the financial records extremely suspect and I was reluctant to use them, or even to approach the Finance Section for assistance, for I imagined that if I did I would be taken by the hand down into the basement and shown decades of dusty file cards with the instruction (along with a wry grin) to 'help myself'.
+Later, I realised that these records only covered what the department had spent out of its own funds, and did not include the very large Federal grants that were made in the early years or the, also large, developer-funded assets we acquired as our suburbs expanded in the later years.
+I needed to find another way.

 What had I let myself in for?
 As an economist it was natural to start by thinking about the numbers, the financial data, and I did.
 But everything I thought of came up against the problems listed above.
-It wasn't until I had exhausted all possible financial data approaches and switched to thinking about what we were really talking about, namely the physical infrastructure, that I had a working alternative.
+It wasn't until I had exhausted all possible financial data approaches and switched to focusing on what we were really talking about, namely the physical infrastructure, that I had a working alternative.